 What is working life like for a while collar crime lawyer?

 Each enforcement agency will have its own timetable for a case, so the duration of a case will vary.
 The main goal is to extricate a client from an investigation as soon as possible.
 Having said that, it is not unusual for investigations to last in excess of a year and, if a case is prosecuted, it can take a number of years for the prosecution to bring the case to trial.
 It’s typical for lawyers at large firms to have 15 to 20 active cases at a time.
 Between five and ten lawyers will usually be involved in the legal team and this is usually made up of one or two partners and three to five associates, with the rest being either trainees, junior associates or paralegals.

 My time is normally split 50/50 between the office and travelling, with more travel being necessary if engaged with an international agency or lawyers overseas.
 Working hours can be long and unpredictable: every case is likely to have intense periods and clients may require help unexpectedly, for example you may have to attend a dawn raid at very short notice or attend a client immediately following contact from an enforcement agency.

 What do trainees need to know about white collar crime?

 White collar crime law is very fluid and constantly changing.
-In recent years, there have been new developments around legal privilege and developments in relation to the SFO’s (Serious Fraud Office) new guidance on corporate self-reporting.
+Currently, there are new developments such as the extension of certain US and UK enforcement agency powers to compel the production of data held overseas following the implementation of the Cloud Act Agreement as well as numerous significant case law developments relating to the scope of LPP in international investigations.
 Artificial intelligence has also started to play a more significant role through the course of investigations as it becomes increasingly used by enforcement agencies and legal teams.